JackalLabs/jackal-js-worker/WEB_SERVER.md

   - `filePath`: The path of the file within the CAF bundle
 - Returns: JSON with file metadata

+### File Proof Information
+- **GET** `/file-proof/:taskId/:filePath`
+- Returns proof information about a file for verification purposes
+- Parameters:
+  - `taskId`: The task ID associated with the file
+  - `filePath`: The path of the file within the CAF bundle
+- Returns: JSON with file metadata and proof information including hashes and verification data

 ## Configuration

 The web server port is automatically calculated based on the worker ID: